Relief for motorists as Kenya opens Nairobi expressway | Africanews

 Macharia hailed the expressway as one of the 'best pieces of infrastructure' ever built on the African continent.

-"This road will have a very, very big impact in terms of mobility of Kenyans, visitors, business men, business women, tourists.
+"This road will have a very, very big impact in terms of mobility of Kenyans, visitors, businessmen, businesswomen, tourists.
 This is one of the best pieces of infrastructure ever done in Africa.
 In fact, it’s the longest expressway in Africa.
-So we are very proud today (Saturday) to come to witness the start of the trial run and monitor to make sure that indeed the expressway will be operated seamlessly and in a very high standard," he said.
+So we are very proud today (Saturday) to come to witness the start of the trial run and monitor to make sure that indeed the expressway will be operated seamlessly and to a very high standard," he said.

-The expressway stretches 27 kilometers through the heart of Nairobi, connecting Jomo Kenyatta International Airport to Nairobi's Central Business District, the National Museum and the Presidential Palace.
+The expressway stretches 27 kilometres through the heart of Nairobi, connecting Jomo Kenyatta International Airport to Nairobi's Central Business District, the National Museum and the Presidential Palace.

 More than 10,000 people have already registered to use the expressway, with an average of 800 people registering every day.

 "Definitely, I will use it often.
-It's convenient, and hopefully it will remain like that for the rest of its lifetime," said one Nairobi motorist.
+It's convenient, and hopefully, it will remain like that for the rest of its lifetime," said one Nairobi motorist.

-The expressway is already creating direct employment opportunities for Nairobi's workers, with employees at the state-of-the-art expressway monitoring center welcoming the opportunity to learn new technologies and softwares that keep the road running smoothly.
+The expressway is already creating direct employment opportunities for Nairobi's workers, with employees at the state-of-the-art expressway monitoring centre welcoming the opportunity to learn new technologies and software that keep the road running smoothly.

 "We are doing the traffic monitoring and coping with the automatic detection system.
-We are able to detect if there is any congestion in the expressway, if there is any pedestrian crossing, if there is any vehicle reversing in the expressway.
+We are able to detect if there is any congestion in the expressway if there is any pedestrian crossing if there is any vehicle reversing in the expressway.
 And thus, we are able to reach out to the responsible department to handle the abnormality on the expressway.
-We provide to our country a very smart, smooth and safe and speedy travel experience.
-We are able to learn a lot of softwares here, like we learnt about the software which enables the cameras.
-Also, in the monitoring center, I've learnt some Chinese words," said Martha, an employee working at the expressway monitoring center.
+We provide our country with a very smart, smooth and safe and speedy travel experience.
+We are able to learn a lot of software here as we learnt about the software which enables the cameras.
+Also, in the monitoring centre, I've learnt some Chinese words," said Martha, an employee working at the expressway monitoring centre.

 The 73.5 billion shillings (about $648 million) road is expected to cut travel time from the south to the west of Nairobi to about 20 minutes from two hours currently during peak time.